dimitri-edel/dte-workout-app/README.md

 The timer will be used for two types of workload: running and endurance.
 The user will  have a start button form the timer, which will turn into a stop button as soon as the timer gets started.
 When the timer is stopped the results will be copied to the respective field in the form that is used for adding a new set to the exercise.

 ## Testing
+It is very simple and straight forward code and it works.
+I had it run for over an hour on end and the time format looks fine and it works in either templates for endurance and for running.

 ---
 # MANUAL TESTS